Wormhole restrictions from quantum energy inequalities: Wormhole Basics

-\subsection{Description and history}
+\subsection{Description and~History}

 A wormhole is generically a bridge that connects two parts of spacetime.
-It is connecting a ``wrapping'' or folding of spacetime and it involves the existence of non-trivial topologies.
-A diagram of a generic wormhole is presented in Fig.~\ref{fig:wormholegen}.
-The ``mouths'' are the openings of the wormhole, usually surrounded by asymptotically flat regions while the ``throat'' is the bridge connecting the two regions.
+It is connecting a ``wrapping'' or folding of spacetime, and it involves the existence of nontrivial topologies.
+A~diagram of a generic wormhole is presented in Figure~\ref{fig:wormholegen}.
+The~``mouths'' are the openings of the wormhole, usually surrounded by asymptotically flat regions, while the ``throat'' is the bridge connecting the two~regions.

-We can categorize them in inter-universe wormholes, those that connect parts of our universe and intra-universe wormholes, those that connect ``our'' universe with ``another'' universe \cite{Visser:1995cc}.
-The concept of the multiverse and the different categories of universes is a complex and debatable one and it goes beyond the scope of this paper.
-When we are referring to generic wormholes we will assume they are intra-universe ones.
-We can further categorize wormholes to ``traversable'' ones, that allow the passage of a macroscopic object through their throat.
-One could add as a requirement that travel should take a finite time and if the traveler is a living being they arrive healthy on the other side.
-Any other kind of wormhole is referred to as ``non-traversable''.
-Any wormhole containing curvature singularities is probably non-traversable even if the singularity is not on the throat.
-The reason is the strong tidal forces near the singularity, which can only be avoided if the singularity is sufficiently far from the trajectory of the observer.
-Wormholes that contain event horizons are also considered non-traversable by some as it takes infinite time to get to the horizon from the point of view of an external observer \cite{Visser:1995cc}.
+We can categorize them in interuniverse wormholes: those that connect parts of our universe and intrauniverse wormholes and those that connect ``our'' universe with ``another'' universe~\cite{Visser:1995cc}.
+The~concept of the multiverse and the different categories of universes is a complex and debatable one, and it goes beyond the scope of this paper.
+When we are referring to generic wormholes, we will assume they are intrauniverse ones.
+We can further categorize wormholes to ``traversable'' ones that allow the passage of a macroscopic object through their throat.
+One could add as a requirement that travel should take a finite time, and if the traveler is a living being, they arrive healthy on the other side.
+Any other kind of wormhole is referred to as ``nontraversable''.
+Any wormhole containing curvature singularities is probably nontraversable, even if the singularity is not on the throat.
+The~reason is the strong tidal forces near the singularity, which can only be avoided if the singularity is sufficiently far from the trajectory of the observer.
+Wormholes that contain event horizons are also considered nontraversable by some, as it takes infinite time to get to the horizon from the point of view of an external observer~\cite{Visser:1995cc}.

 A `short' wormhole is one where the proper time of the observer travelling through it is shorter that the travel in ambient space (outside the wormhole).
-In a `long' wormhole travelling between the mouths on the outside is shorter in proper time. `Short' wormholes are obviously more interesting.
-However, as we are going to see, they allow for causality violations and they are subject to stricter constraints.
+In~a `long' wormhole, travelling between the mouths on the outside is shorter in proper time. `Short' wormholes are obviously more interesting.
+However, as~we are going to see, they allow for causality violations, and they are subject to stricter~constraints.